AndrewMicallef/lovescriptsbots/readme.md

 So I'd like my cells to have internal organelles / proteins / enzymes that push them around, cut the membrane and repair the membrane.

+**2020 - 05 - 19**
+Today I am removing the references to edges from within the membrane and refactoring them into the vertex class, which feels more natural.
+The Vertex is the natural membrane segment, and needs to know if it is linked in order to exert force on other segments.